 Adobe Acrobat Document [421.6 KB]

 Adobe Acrobat Document [524.7 KB]

 In October, we released the Mountaineer 4.3 SDK and firmware, built on Microsoft's current code base.
 This release has been in internal use for about half a year, and has undergone customer testing for more than one month upon release.

 At the end of March 2014, we released Beta 2, which uses the newer NETMF 4.3.1 (aka 4.3 QFE1) code base of Microsoft.
 A bit later, Beta 3 was released with new support for MFUpdate (in-field firmware updates).

-The new release also contains an experimental feature: a crypto library with the well-reputed NaCl API and algorithms.
+The new release also contains an experimental feature: a crypto library with the well-reputed NaCl algorithms.